simurai/simurai.com/_posts/2016-11-27-css-methodologies.md

 > I want to create a 3rd party widget (that shouldn’t be customizable).

 👉 Use [CSS Modules](https://glenmaddern.com/articles/css-modules).
 The unique classes will guard against styles leaking out or in.
-Iframes or Web Components can also be considered.
+Iframes or Web Components/Shadow DOM can also be considered.

 ---